richardtjornhammar/impetuous/README.md

     print ( "SVD ORIGINAL : " , df(np.linalg.svd(A)[1]) )
     print ( "EIGENVALUES  : " , np.linalg.eig(HOUSEH[:n,:n])[0] )
 ```
+They are.
+So we feel confident that using the eigenvalues from the square part of the Householder matrix (the rest is zero anyway) to calculate the eigenvalues of the rectangular matrix is ok.
+But wait, why are they complex valued now? :^D

 We can also reconstruct the original data by multiplying together the factors of either decomposition
 ```
     F,Z,GT = Householder_reduction ( A )